 Automatic font scaling so that you can always see the full screen.
 This is a great feature that once you get used to it, you'll never want to go without.

-Enhanced network support for Telnet and Secure Shell (SSH1 & SSH2) over TCP/IP.
-Supports IPV6 and Internationalized Domain Names.
+Enhanced network support for Telnet, Secure Shell and SSL/Telnet supports IPV6 and Internationalized Domain Names.

 GUI Development Environment helps you build user-friendly GUI front-ends for your MultiValue applications.